sagecodes/intro-machine-learning-old/README.md

 You can't learn EVERYTHING in ~2 hours.
 But you can learn enough to get excited and comfortable to keep working and learning on your own!

-- This course is for absolute beginners
+- This course is for absolute beginners (if interest I can do a more advanced workshop / Series)
 - Ask Questions!
 - Answer Questions!
 - Its ok to get stuck, just ask for help!